Togohogo1-Archive/joshgone-music/README.md

     - Appends at the front of the list instead of teh back
 - [x] Forceskip (not practical, more of a meme command)

+## Features in v2.1.0
+- [x] Better local file support
+- [x] Better playlist support
+- [x] Able to store previous songs
+    - Store a queue of previously played song?
+    - Size of the queue configurable?
+    - Or just be able to do one previous song
+- Soundcloud playlists

+## Eventually in a future version
+- [x] Migrate to use Discord api v10 and slash commands

 ## Random cases that might cause the bot to break or unexpected behaviour
 - when ;ff 15 for a long song, then do ;s or other commands
 - when ;jump x:xx for a long song, then do other commands